-Potter wasps are named for the nests they construct out of mud and water, and these can have one to multiple individual cells.
-When a cell is completed, the adult wasp typically collects beetle larvae, spiders or caterpillars and, paralyzing them, places them in the cell to serve as food for a single wasp larva.
+Potter wasps nests can have one or more individual cells.
+When a cell is completed, the adult wasp collects a beetle larvae, spider or caterpillar and paralyzes it with venom and places it in the cell to serve as fresh, living food for the larva.
 In a few species, the adult wasp lays a single egg in the opening of the cell, suspended from a thread of dried fluid.
 When the wasp larva hatches, it drops and immediately feeds upon the larvae, and later breaks out of the nest to begin its adult life.
 Adult potter wasps feed on plant nectar.

-This female potter wasp has captured and paralyzed a larva with which to provision her mud pot egg chamber (below).
+This female potter wasp has captured and paralyzed a caterpillar with which to provision her mud pot egg chamber.

-The egg will hatch and the wasp larva will feed upon the still-living host.
+After hatching, the wasp larva eats the still-living host.